 The evaluation presented here would not have been possible without the extensive compilation of all geological, geochemical, geophysical information to a common digital database on the Shorty Creek project completed by Avalon Development Corp.
-This was the first time all of the information had been compiled and the first time these data were evaluated in the light of new ore deposit models for porphyry Cu-Au-Mo and IRG systems (Freeman, 2010).
-Previous investigators suggested that there are two primary types of mineralization present at Shorty Creek: a gold-dominant IRG system in the southern part of the Property and a coppermolybdenum-dominant system in the northern part of the Property (centered on the old Shorty Creek Cu-Mo prospect).
-Freeman (Freeman, 2010) believes that the available data are suggestive of a single, zoned porphyry Cu-Au-Mo system which includes three main zones, a proximal Cu-Mo±Au mineralization (Shorty Creek Cu-Mo, Hill 1890 prospect), a highsulfidation epithermal Au-As-Bi-W±Cu±Ag mineralization (Hill 1835/Hill 1870) and an intermediate-sulfidation epithermal Au-Ag-Pb-Zn±As±Sb±Mn mineralization (Hill 2161 and ridge south of Wilber Creek).
+All of the information had been compiled and the first time these data were evaluated in the light of new ore deposit models for porphyry Cu-Au-Mo and IRG systems (Freeman, 2010).
+Previous investigators suggested that there are two primary types of mineralization present at Shorty Creek: a gold-dominant IRG system in the southern part of the Property and a copper-molybdenum-dominant system in the northern part of the Property (centered on the old Shorty Creek Cu-Mo prospect).
+Freeman (Freeman, 2010) believes that the available data are suggestive of a single, zoned porphyry Cu-Au-Mo system which includes three main zones, a proximal Cu-Mo±Au mineralization (Shorty Creek Cu-Mo, Hill 1890 prospect), a high-sulfidation epithermal Au-As-Bi-W±Cu±Ag mineralization (Hill 1835/Hill 1870) and an intermediate-sulfidation epithermal Au-Ag-Pb-Zn±As±Sb±Mn mineralization (Hill 2161 and ridge south of Wilber Creek).
 A comparison of salient features of IRG and porphyry Cu-Au-Mo deposits demonstrates that many of the important alteration and mineralization features of a typical IRG deposit are shared by porphyry Cu-Mo-Au deposits.
-However, in every characteristic that is not common to both deposit types, the data suggest that the operant model at Shorty Creek is a porphyry Cu-Au-Mo system instead of an IRG.
+However, in every characteristic that is not common to both deposit types, the data suggest that Shorty Creek mineralization is a porphyry Cu-Au-Mo system instead of an IRG.

 Post-mineral faulting on the north-south trending Minto and Ranney Hollow faults and on the Steel Creek lineament and the other northeast trending structures has offset alteration and mineralization in a consistent sense across all three alteration/mineralization zones.
-Three-dimensional modeling of magnetic data indicates a strong central magnetic low with highly magnetic bodies surrounding it on the north.
-The buried magnetic highs may be related to Cu-Fe skarn mineralization developed in Lower Paleozoic carbonates which regional and district-scale mapping indicate dip south under the Wilber Creek flysch sequence.
+Three-dimensional modelling of magnetic data indicates a strong central magnetic low with highly magnetic bodies surrounding it on the north.

-If this over-all deposit model is correct, and if post-mineral structural deformation has not significantly deformed the actual footprint of the alteration/mineralization, the Shorty Creek project porphyry system covers an area approximately 8 miles in diameter.
-Zoning of this scale is not uncommon in large porphyry systems such as Bingham District, Utah (5-6 miles), Central Mining District, New Mexico (+10 miles), Los Bronces, Chile (5 miles), Chuquicamata (+10 miles).
-While the interpretations of this report represent a departure from previous thinking about the Shorty Creek project area, this is the first time a single study has been able to incorporate all of the available data.
+The Shorty Creek project porphyry system extends approximately 10 km in diameter.
+Mineralized porphyry systems of this scale are not uncommon in large porphyry systems such as Bingham District, Utah (5-6 miles), Central Mining District, New Mexico (+10 miles), Los Bronces, Chile (5 miles), Chuquicamata (+10 miles).
+While the interpretations of this report represent a departure from previous thinking about the Shorty Creek project area.
 Previous investigators focused on individual parts of the larger system, but did not recognize these parts as being integral pieces of a larger porphyry copper-gold-molybdenum system.